 Having a divorced friend increases a person's divorce risk, but only if they're stuck in an unhappy situation.

 Divorce is contagious, studies suggest, and having a close friend who is divorced increases your risk of ending your marriage.
 But that doesn’t mean that happily married people are vulnerable to some sort of airborne irreconcilable differences.
 It means that, for people are already struggling in their marriages, a happy, divorced friend could be all it takes to send them over the edge.

-“If divorce has had the effect of moving friends forward in their lives, then they are particularly likely to view divorce not as an unfortunate end but as a solution,” Craig S. Pedersen, an attorney and partner at the Meyer, Olson, Lowy and Meyers law firm, told Fatherly.
+“If divorce has had the effect of moving friends forward in their lives, then they are particularly likely to view divorce not as an unfortunate end but as a solution,” Craig S. Pedersen, a Los Angeles divorce attorney and partner at the Meyer, Olson, Lowy and Meyers law firm, told Fatherly.
 It is not that misery loves company, but a successful, particularly amicable divorce can look appealing to an outsider.